 …you’re about to throw good money at an incredibly frustrating relationship in return for a few scraps of coverage and an expensive but awkward Christmas lunch.

 Which scenario you get is really down to you.
-Because getting amazing results means appointing an excellent B2C or B2B PR agency, and building an incredibly effective client-agency relationship.
+Because getting amazing results means appointing an excellent agency, and building an effective relationship with them.
 And it all starts with the PR brief.
 I’ll help you get it right by explaining how to brief a PR agency the right way.

 Educate yourself on PR basics

-If you are totally new to PR, then it’s worth educating yourself on what PR is and what it isn’t.
-This will ensure you set realistic goals, have meaningful conversations with agencies, produce a solid PR brief and get the best result.
+If you’re totally new to PR, then first it’s worth educating yourself on what PR is and what it isn’t.
+It’ll help you set realistic goals, have meaningful conversations with agencies, produce a solid PR brief and get the best result.

 You can read books on PR.
 You can search the web.
 You can listen to PR podcasts.
-Or you can sign up for the Ultimate PR Masterclass, Udemy’s best-selling PR course (by yours truly).
+Or you can sign up for the Ultimate PR Masterclass, Udemy’s best-selling PR course (by our CEO, Heather).

 Gather your team

-Before you start writing your PR brief, or speaking to agencies, it’s important that you gather your core team together and hash out your PR requirements.
+Before you start writing your PR brief, or speaking to agencies, gather your core team together and hash out your PR requirements.
 Why are you doing this?
 What do you hope to achieve?
+Who are you trying to reach and influence?
 Has anyone worked with a good agency in the past?

-Whoever in your company is going to be part of the team that selects the agency will need to sign off on the brief.
-This is important – don’t make agencies pitch for a brief that isn’t agreed – you’ll waste a lot of their time and create really awkward moments when they present their proposal to your CEO and she asks them “why are you targeting small businesses when our priority for the year is teachers?”
+Whoever in your company is going to be part of the team that selects the agency will need to sign off the brief.
+This is important – don’t make agencies pitch for a brief that isn’t agreed – you’ll waste a lot of their time and it’ll be awkward when they present their proposal to your CEO and she asks them “why are you targeting small businesses when our priority for the year is teachers?”

 What should a PR brief include?